MJKWoolnough/jslib/README.md

 The ItemElement class represents items within a menu.
 It can be used either directly in a [MenuElement](#menu_menuelement), or in a [SubMenuElement](#menu_submenuelement) as its representative element.
 It can contain any structure, which will be what appears in the menu.

-This defines the action of the element with a custom 'select' event, which is called when the element is selected.
+The action of the element is defined with a custom 'select' event, which is called when the element is selected.
 Unless the 'select' event cancels the event (preventDefault) the menu will close after the event is executed.

+When used directly in a [MenuElement](#menu_menu_element), the 'key' attribute sets a possible quick access key, values of which should be one of the [Keyboard event key values](https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_key_values).

 ### <a name="menu_menuelement">MenuElement</a>